jepstein-eagle/adaptable/README.md

 AdapTable is fully data agnostic and can work with any data set you provide it with.
 It is suitable for all data, all asset classes, all grid types, all locations and all use cases.

+AdapTable is written in TypeScript.
+All the necessary definition files are included in the package to enable easy design-time access to all internal classes.

 ![AdapTable image](./images/adaptable.png)